Thomas A. Regelski: Mayday Group and publications

-He is the co-founder (with J.T.
+Regelski was the co-founder (with J.T.
 Gates) of the MayDay Group.
 From its inception until 2007, he was the founding editor of its e-journal Action, Criticism, and Theory for Music Education.
 Later, he was also the founding editor of TOPICS for Music Education Praxis, with a focus on translating theory into praxis, and praxis into theory.

-He is the author of Principles and Problems of Music Education (Prentice-Hall, 1975); Arts Education and Brain Research (Alliance for Arts Education/MENC, 1978); Teaching General Music: Action Learning for Middle and Secondary Schools (Schirmer Books, 1981); Teaching General Music in Grades 4-8: A Musicianship Approach (Oxford University Press, 2014); co-editor (with J.T.
+He was the author of Principles and Problems of Music Education (Prentice-Hall, 1975); Arts Education and Brain Research (Alliance for Arts Education/MENC, 1978); Teaching General Music: Action Learning for Middle and Secondary Schools (Schirmer Books, 1981); Teaching General Music in Grades 4-8: A Musicianship Approach (Oxford University Press, 2014); co-editor (with J.T.
 Gates) of Music Education for Changing Times (Springer, 2009); A Brief Introduction to Music and Music Education as Social Praxis (Routledge 2016); and Curriculum Philosophy and Theory for Music Education Praxis, Oxford University Press, (2021).

 His choral compositions and arrangements have received positive acclaim.

 Journal publications and influence

-He has published over 135 peer-reviewed articles on teaching ethics, philosophy, aesthetics, musicology, curriculum, psychology and sociology of music and music education.
-Since 1995, he has been a leading scholar of a philosophy of praxis, a social and ethical philosophy (stemming from Aristotle's Nicomachean Ethics) that seeks to supplant aesthetics as the foundation of music appreciation and music education.
-And, along with David Elliott, he has been a leader in making praxical (also known as praxial or praxis) theory a topic of growing influence in music and music education scholarship.
+Regelski published over 135 peer-reviewed articles on teaching ethics, philosophy, aesthetics, musicology, curriculum, psychology and sociology of music and music education.
+From 1995, he was a leading scholar of a philosophy of praxis, a social and ethical philosophy (stemming from Aristotle's Nicomachean Ethics) that seeks to supplant aesthetics as the foundation of music appreciation and music education.
+Along with David Elliott, he was a leader in making praxical (also known as praxial or praxis) theory a topic of growing influence in music and music education scholarship.
 A praxical philosophy denies the claims of traditional aesthetics about the supposedly "good-for-its-owns sake” benefit of aesthetic experience.
 Instead, it emphasizes both praxis philosophy (e.g., Aristotle) and phenomenological sociology (e.g., Alfred Schütz) in support of the benefits of music as a social praxis and of the importance of school music teaching as a professional praxis for promoting musical praxis of one or another kind throughout life.